Organize Paper Clutter

 Sunday is Weekly Basket day (find the link to how to use a weekly basket above) so items that need to be looked over are each read and sent on to the next stage.

-Ninja Tip: Use post-it notes to make small reminders as you go over things.
-Once you have a post-it note you will find it easier to move each paper to the next stage such as bill paying or errands.
+SLCG Pro Tip: Use post-it notes to make small reminders as you review things.
+Once you have a sticky note, you will find it easier to move each paper to the next stage, such as bill paying or errands.

 Now, you can rest knowing those papers will not get out of control again.